 OPPORTUNITIES FOR COLLEGE AND CAREER READY STUDENTS

-33-6102. flexible schedule.
-(1) A student is eligible to take a flexible schedule as provided in subsection (2) of this section if the student:
+33-6104. early graduation.
+(1) A student is eligible to graduate early as provided in subsection (2) of this section if the student:

 (a) Is at least sixteen (16) years of age;